typetron/typetron.org/tutorials/twitter-clone/tweets.md

 The _.with('user')_ method will eager-load the 'user' relationship for every tweet.
 This will solve the n+1 problem when playing with databases.
 Find more about eager-loading in [database documentation](/docs/database)

+Making a request to the endpoint [localhost:8000](http://localhost:8000/) should give use all the tweets with their
+users:

 #### Cleaning the response